 Problem 3: You are afraid that your domestic helper might get pregnant

 This is a common cause for concern for many employers who fear being left high and dry without any support should their domestic helper get pregnant at some point during their employment.
 While it is understandable that employers in such circumstances might feel helpless, you must keep in mind that your domestic helper’s reproductive choice and sexual health are private matters.

 - If this is putting you in distress, it can be a good thing to initiate a conversation on the subject with your domestic helper – only and only if – she seems open to it.
 It might enable you to put your mind at ease – who knows, you mind end up finding out that she does not even want to have a child.
 It could even benefit your domestic helper should she have any questions regarding contraception or sexual health for instance.
 In such case, you should recommend that she sees an OB-GYN for further information.

-- If your helper is pregnant, the best thing to do is discuss with your domestic helper as early as possible so both of you can make arrangements and come up with a contingency plan.
-In this case, you may want to plan to hire a part-time helper during her maternity leave.
+- If your domestic helper is pregnant, the best thing to do is discuss with your domestic helper as early as possible so both of you can make arrangements and come up with a contingency plan.
+In this case, you may want to plan to hire part-time help during her maternity leave.

 - Some employers choose to opt out of hiring young candidates.
 Nevertheless, it is highly discriminatory and this measure does not guarantee that the ones who make the cut won’t have children at some point during their employment with you.